xitop/edzed/docs/sblocks.rst

   and then wrap around.
 If *modulo* is not set, the output value is not bounded.

-  Arguments:
+  Initialization parameters:

-  - *persistent*
+  :param bool persistent:
-      if true, initialize from the last known value
+    If true, initialize from the last known value

-  - *initdef*
+  :param initdef:
-      initial value, 0 by default
+    Initial value, 0 by default

   Accepted events and relevant data items: